hugodiz/TextUtilsDNA/Source/TextUtilsDNA/ExcelFunctions/ExcelFunctions - NOTES.md

 The LSDLOOKUP search uses a minimalistic implementation of the Levenshtein distance metric with a "capped" algorithm, ie.:
 - it early-discards the dynammic programming calculations where the Lev dist is already too high, given the context
-- it only computes a minimal matrix diagonal strip required to either compute the dist or conclude it's too high
+- it only computes a minimal matrix diagonal strip required to either compute the distance or conclude it's too high

 The best K results "thus far" are kept in a binary max-heap serving as a priority queue which only holds K items at a time, such that:
 - K is specified by the user
 - Higher priority means "worse match", and these nodes remain closer to the root (the root is the Kth worst match)
 - Upon enqueing new items, the "worst" matches beyond K are automatically dequeued:
     - In other words, since the heap only holds K items, it automatically dequeues ("serves") the highest priority item to make room for a new item.
-Each such dequeued item is in this case discarded (ie. didn't make the best K);
+Each such dequeued item is in this case discarded (ie. didn't make the best K)
 - At the end of the function, the items are dequeued in turn, "worst match first", until the heap is empty, except now the dequeued items are placed in the Output, as they represent the best K matches.

 ## NOTE about ExceptionSafe and ThreadSafe functions: